 From all the lists that I looked over, they were all either missing items or had items that didn’t pertain to our needs.
 I figured if I could create one that also allows you to add what you need, it may be really helpful for all those families sending their baby’s off to school!

-I recommend shopping and gathering over a couple of months.
-It’s much less intimidating and you’re much less apt to forget important items.
+I recommend shopping and gathering over a couple of months in a designated spot in your home.
+It’s much less intimidating and way more organized this way!
+You’re much less apt to forget important items.

 I’ve broken this printable college packing list into 7 categories that made sense to me.